neuroverse-fm/neuropilot/README.md

 This will send a command to Neuro asking her to complete the code.
 You can also set it to trigger a completion every time you stop typing (this is fine for the tools like Randy, but might be a problem for Neuro since it sends and cancels requests in quick succession, which is why it's disabled by default).

+> [!Note]
+> If you are using Tony for testing, activating auto-answer is recommended, since completion requests are canceled if you click out of VS Code.

 You can also use Copilot Chat to ask Neuro to generate code by specifying `@neuro` in the prompt.
 This will bypass Copilot and instead send the prompt to Neuro, along with any selected references.